Signs Your Furnace is Overheating And Its Causes

 The Odor

 This is the most common and obvious sign of furnace overheating.
 You may sense a burning odor coming through the vents.
-This is typically when the furnace begins to overheat and the increased temperatures start to wreak havoc with its internal components.
+This is typically when the furnace overheats and the increased temperatures start to wreak havoc with its internal components.

 Frequent On-Off